putssander/icdllmeval/README.md

-# Developing an ICD-10 Coding Assistant
+# Enhancing ICD coding with LLMs

-## Pilot Study Using RoBERTa and GPT-4 for Term Extraction and Description-Based Code Selection
+## Developing an ICD-10 Coding Assistant: Pilot Study Using RoBERTa and GPT-4 for Term Extraction and Description-Based Code Selection

 ### Config file
 resources/config.ini